Bank First (BFC) Set to Announce Quarterly Earnings on Monday

 Bank First Dividend Announcement

-A number of research analysts have recently commented on the company.
-Piper Sandler downgraded Bank First from an “overweight” rating to a “neutral” rating and dropped their price objective for the company from $106.00 to $95.00 in a report on Thursday.
-Hovde Group increased their price objective on Bank First to $88.00 in a report on Thursday, October 27th.
+Several equities research analysts recently weighed in on the company.
+Hovde Group lifted their price target on Bank First to $88.00 in a research report on Thursday, October 27th.
+Piper Sandler lowered Bank First from an “overweight” rating to a “neutral” rating and dropped their price target for the company from $106.00 to $95.00 in a research report on Thursday.

 Bank First Company Profile